sblendorio/cbmage/README.md

 `cbmage <image file name>`

 This is the basic syntax: it will simply write on *stdout* (so, the termainal window) the raw bytes that should be interpreted by the **MPS 803** printer.
-Quite useless.
+Quite useless if not redirected to a real printer.

 ## Let's use it with ***opencbm***